HKO-WHL-Sums-Edmonton-Prince Albert

 |_

-Referees — Mike Langin, Steve Papp.
-Linesmen — Sean Dufour, Ryan Lundquist.
+Referees — Brett Iverson, Mark Pearce.
+Linesmen — Sean Dufour, Deion Foster.

 Attendance — 3,289 at Prince Albert.